 10 Best Shoe Deodorizers Reviewed

-There are a variety of shoe deodorizers on the market, everything from sprays to powders to shoe inserts to shoe drying machines to deodorant satchels and more.
+For those that prefer a more traditional approach using natural substances, the same wide array of choices are available for runners.
+The market is well covered with product choices which fit the many different tastes of runners/consumers.
+From sprays to powders to shoe inserts to shoe drying machines to deodorant satchels and more.
 Because there’s such a variety of different features in these products, this article will only look at the deodorizing properties of each of the items, ranking them according to their effectiveness, ease of use, and cost.

 - Dr. Scholl's Odor X